SalishSeaCast/SOG/docs/SOGcommand.rst

 and allows the operating system to share resources efficiently between one or more SOG runs and other processes.

+The :option:`-o` or :option:`--outfile` option allows you to specify the name of the file to receive the screen output (stdout) from the run.

 The :option:`--version` option just returns the version of :program:`SOG` that is installed.

+The :option:`--watch` option causes the contents of the output file that is receiving stdout to be displayed while the run is in progress.

 Source Code and Issue Tracker